-Once in a while I will make a batch of pesto myself and when properly stored under a layer of oil (still need to explore the ice-cube mold in freezer method), it lasts us about 4-6 weeks.
+Once in a while, I will make a batch of pesto myself and when properly stored under a layer of oil (still need to explore the ice-cube mold in freezer method), it lasts us about 4-6 weeks.
 At most.

 As I mentioned in my previous post, my choice of recipe caused me to inadvertently spend most of my Sunday in the kitchen.
 The problem started with the 190g jar of pesto mentioned in its “shopping list” as we always have issues with store-bought pesto.

-Plenty of recipes around, but I am always looking for the ratios to decide whether it could work from the start and get that great consistency straight away and not needing to tweak it.
+Plenty of recipes around, but I am always looking for the ratios to decide whether it could work from the start and get that great consistency straight away and not need to tweak it.
 The last recipe I made was the “official” recipe for pesto alla genovese (obviously not with the DOP basil and garlic, but the rest of the ingredients are relatively easy to get here).
-Good ratios and texture, but we found it way too salty; 10 grams should have rung some alarm bells!
+Right ratios and texture, but we found it way too salty; 10 grams should have rung some alarm bells!

 What worked and what didn’t:

 I used the same measurements – with the obvious exception of the garlic that I reduced to 2 medium cloves – for the food processor version.
-It’s so easy: just pulse the garlic, salt, and pine nuts together first, then add the cheese and follow with the basil; stir in the oil slowly.
-The only difference on how I usually make it was that they added the cheese before the basil, but I could not discern a significant difference to the end-result.
+It’s so easy: pulse the garlic, salt, and pine nuts together first, then add the cheese and follow with the basil; stir in the oil slowly.
+The only difference on how I usually make it was that they added the cheese before the basil, but I could not discern a significant difference to the result.
 I have to fully agree that with using the food processor you will end up with a very good pesto, but it’s no match to the texture of the pestle and mortar version.

 So, that left me with the dilemma which one to use for the lasagna… “Luckily” there was still a jar of bland store-bought pesto in the fridge that I could use mix and tone down the garlic in the pestle and mortar pesto.
-To my surprise it still turned out a very decent pesto base for the lasagna.
+To my surprise, it still turned out a very decent pesto base for the lasagna.

 As always, the step by step recipe was easy to follow.
 I made two batches that yielded in total about 2 cups / 500 ml of pesto.